genixpro/hypermax/README.md

     - Able to have "unbounded" hyperparameters (only when using iterative optimization, since TPE doesn't inherently do this)
     - Ability to have hyper-parameters within arrays, such as a list of layers
 - Reliability:
-    - Able to restart tuning where left off if hypermax crashes
     - Hypermax saves results / reloads from where it left off by default
     - Try to lock in package versions related to Hyperopt so people don't have problems on installation
     - Need a better way of handling exceptions that happen in UI code